Minnesota Twins Odds

 Manager Rocco Baldelli’s staff consists of several long-tenured veterans in the game:

-The current manager, Rocco Baldelli, is now in his third season at the helm in Minnesota.
-So far, he is 144-98 as the Twins’ manager, with no postseason series wins in two opportunities.
+The current manager, Rocco Baldelli, is now in his fourth season at the helm in Minnesota.
+Through 2021, he is 210-174 as the Twins’ manager, with no series wins in two postseason opportunities.
 This is his first big-league managerial job.
 Here are Baldelli’s most recent predecessors.

 Target Field, which the Twins have called home for over a decade now, is the smallest venue in MLB at only 8.5 acres in total area.
 It’s also one of MLB’s youngest venues, though, as only Marlins Park in Miami is newer.